Artifact - 128/96/116mm, 19mR@174cm

 The Artifact is an all-around, every day, New England ripper.

 **NOTE: When selecting your skis you get to pick which topsheet color, base color, and AMALGAM inlay color you'd like your skis to be.
 Choose from 4 colors for your topsheet, and one of numerous combinations for the base.
 Scroll thru pictures above to see examples (base colors are chosen once added to your cart).

 After a lot of time researching, prototyping, and testing, we arrived at the design for the perfect New England ski.
-We call it the Artifact.
+We call it the Artifact, our most popular model.

 We built a ski that is so versatile you can ski it everyday, every way, and it just won’t quit.
 The Artifact isn’t part of a quiver; it is the quiver.